 He's a judge on LEGO Masters, the only LEGO Certified Professional in Australia, and he's constructed the Opera House more than any other building.
-As we enjoy his latest work – Christmas tree baubles on the Forecourt from 6-13 December – The Brickman writes on why he loves his job.
+As we look forward to his upcoming Digital Creative Learning talk, The Brickman writes on why he loves his job.

 Ryan ‘The Brickman’ McNaught

 My first LEGO® set was when I was three years old.
 I really loved the ability to make anything in my imagination.
 My earliest memory was building a little ship (Set 616) sitting at the feet of Grandad in his big reclining chair.
 I loved LEGO as a kid, it’s all I used to ask for at Christmas time.
 We didn’t have a lot, so the catalogue was always well worn out with my flicking through the pages!

 LEGO bricks are fundamentally a creative medium for me.
 That said, it’s not the motivation to use LEGO, but rather the outcome – the finished model – that drives me to build.
 There are a lot of limitations around LEGO parts, but that’s why it’s fun – it’s an innate challenge.
 The system behind LEGO bricks appeals to my nerdy tech brain!